Welcome to the MATC Financial Aid Office

 - Certification of high school graduation, and (Official College Transcript(s) if transferring credit hours)

-2. To be considered for federal financial aid you must:
+To be considered for federal financial aid funding a student must have addressed the following steps:

 Please wait a minimum of 2-3 weeks AFTER you have submitted federal taxes electronically to allow sufficient time to be able to retrieve your income information directly from the IRS system into the FAFSA application (up to 8-9 weeks if you have submitted a paper filing).